|2 servings||calories per servings 590||protein serving 20 g||carbs per serving 91 g||total fat per serving 19 g|

 |Dietary Fiber||15 g|

 • Place a small saucepan over high heat.
 Add rice, bouillon cube, 1 3/4 cups water and 1 teaspoon olive oil.

 • When water boils, reduce heat to medium-low.
-Cover and cook until all liquid has been absorbed and rice is slighty firm, about 40 minutes.
+Cover, and cook until all liquid has been absorbed and rice is slightly firm, about 40 minutes.

 • Let stand, covered, 5 minutes.
 Drain off any excess liquid.

 While rice cooks:

 • Drizzle cut sides of eggplant with 1 teaspoon olive oil.
 Season with 1/4 teaspoon kosher salt.